HRV and Meditation

 Loving-kindness (Metta): - Moderate HRV increase - Particularly effective for emotional regulation - May benefit those with anxiety

-Transcendental Meditation (TM): - Well-researched, consistent HRV benefits - Requires formal instruction - Studies show long-term autonomic improvements
+Transcendental Meditation (TM): - Well-researched, consistent HRV benefits - Requires formal instruction - Decades of studies show long-term autonomic improvements

 Body scan/progressive relaxation: - Effective for physical tension and stress - Moderate HRV effects - Good for bedtime practice